 So, it’s best to have a long-term plan before you partner with a vendor or freelancer.
 Consider your future goals, the vendor’s flexibility regarding costs, and their continuity plan for the next five years.
 More importantly, plan an exit strategy if things don’t work out with your service provider.

 Want to know more about outsourcing?
-Here are 30 Useful Outsourcing Articles to check out in 2022!
+Here are 30 Useful Outsourcing Articles to check out!

 Outsourcing can be a great option for many entrepreneurs with startups and small businesses.
 However, it’s important that you conduct thorough research into the best practices and common mistakes of first time outsourcing.